Are you ready to explore how we can help you?

 One of these satellites, the European Space Agency’s Copernicus Sentinel-5P, has an imaging spectrometer on board making accurate measurements of upwelling light from the Earth’s surface.
 By analyzing the spectral content of this reflected light, tropospheric concentration maps of environmentally significant gases can be generated.

-It is universally acknowledged that inter-causal relationships in atmospheric chemistry are complex and rarely linear.
-For example, concentrations of nitrogen dioxide vary a great deal from day to day due to changes in the weather.
-Nonetheless, it appears that year-over-year atmospheric changes are visible in time-averaged data across cities studied in Italy, France, Spain, China and elsewhere.
+Cause-and-effect relationships in atmospheric chemistry are complex and rarely linear.
+For example, concentrations of nitrogen dioxide are known to vary a great deal from day to day due to changes in weather.
+Atmospheric reductions were also visible in 2020 in time-averaged data across European cities.
+Now, researchers anticipate that nitrogen dioxide levels will rise across Europe as pre-pandemic activities resume.

 Ground-based measurements contribute valuable data to urban pollution models, providing a means to calibrate across atmospheric scales and to address heterogeneities that can be challenging to resolve by satellite data alone.

 DOAS was first proposed by Prof. Ulrich Platt of the Institute of Environmental Physics, Heidelberg University, Germany.
-The basic principle is to use the narrowband absorption characteristics of gas molecules in the air to identify the gas composition, and according to the narrowband absorption intensity, the concentration of trace gases is derived.
+DOAS systems can take many forms, but the basic premise is to investigate the narrowband absorption characteristics of particular gas molecules to determine bulk gas composition.
+By measuring and comparing different optical pathlengths, the relative concentrations of target molecules can be derived.
+Further calibration allows for the calculation of absolute concentrations.

 DOAS can be used to monitor harmful gases in cities, underground passages, and industrial mines.
-The method has the advantages of simple principle, simple structure, fast response and high precision.
-Also, DOAS can effectively eliminate the influence of particulate matter and water vapor on the measurement by means of filtering, which is very helpful for the monitoring of flue gas emissions, for example.
+The method has the advantages of simple principle, simple structure, fast response, and high precision.
+The influence of particulate matter and water vapor on the measurement is accounted for by means of filtering and careful referencing, which is very helpful for the monitoring of flue gas emissions, for example.

 Many institutions around the world have developed ultra-low emission monitoring equipment based on DOAS technology.
 At the heart of this DOAS equipment is a UV-Visible spectrometer.

-Ocean Insight customers have used our UV-Vis spectrometers for various DOAS applications, with instruments being deployed in measurement regimes for tropospheric halogens, NOx and SOx, volcanic emissions, polar atmospheric chemistry and industrial emissions.
+Ocean Optics customers have used our UV-Vis spectrometers for various DOAS applications, with instruments being deployed in measurement regimes for tropospheric halogens, NOx and SOx, volcanic emissions, polar atmospheric chemistry, and industrial emissions.
 In China, many well-known companies have actively entered the field and achieved good results.

 The oxides of nitrogen and sulfur -- so called NOx and SOx -- are an important group of atmospheric gases with absorbance spectra in the UV and Visible parts of the spectrum.
 By using a broadband UV spectrometer and a broadband xenon or deuterium light source it is possible to measure multiple gas species simultaneously along a pathlength of interest.
 This avoids the need to use lasers tuned to the specific absorbance of a single gas, another popular gas monitoring technique for smaller molecules.